George Bissell’s Oil Seeps

 The stage was set in 1854 for the start of America’s petroleum industry when a lumber company sold 105 acres along a creek with oil seeps.

-On November 10, lumber firm Brewer, Watson & Company sold a parcel of land at the junction of the east and west branches of Oil Creek southeast of Titusville, Pennsylvania.
+On November 10, the lumber firm Brewer, Watson & Company sold a parcel of land at the junction of the east and west branches of Oil Creek southeast of Titusville, Pennsylvania.
 The buyers were George Bissell and Jonathan Eveleth.

 Earlier, Joel Angier (a future mayor of Titusville) had collected and sold medicinal “Seneca Oil” from an oil seep on acreage near the company’s sawmill.

-Bissell and his partners strongly believed oil could be used to produce kerosene for lamp.
+Bissell and his partners strongly believed oil could be used to produce kerosene for lamps.
 Inexpensive to refine, it would compete with oils made from coal.
-Bissell had hired a scientist friend – a professor at Yale – to conduct experiments.
+Bissell hired a scientist friend – a professor at Yale – to conduct experiments.